ancewer/openAutoMCM/README.md

 ## Overview

 AutoMCM is an open-source, Python-based tool designed to automate beam commissioning for pencil beam scanning (PBS) proton therapy across multiple Monte Carlo (MC) engines, such as MCsquare and TOPAS.
 This document provides instructions for using the script to configure, tune, and validate beam models based on treatment planning system (TPS) data.
+(This code is partially adapted from the matlab implementation in https://gitlab.com/openmcsquare/commissioning/.)
 ## Prerequisites

 ### Software Requirements